cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 #.
 Select the ACL List Rules tab.

-   To add an ACL rule, fill in the following fields to specify what kind of network traffic is allowed in the VPC.
+   To add an ACL rule, fill in the following fields to specify what kind of network traffic that is allowed in the VPC.

    -  **Rule Number**: The order in which the rules are evaluated.